The Biggest Snow Events Ever Recorded in the Andes Mountains and the Best Places to Ski

 Nevados de Chillan, Chile

-Also located in the Andes Mountains of Chile, Nevados de Chillan is about 5 miles up the hill from the town of Las Trancas.
-It’s one of the largest ski resorts in South America, offering over 10,000 skiable acres and the option to hike up to the summit of Vulcan Chillan at 10,535-feet with the for a 5,280-vertical-foot run.
+Also located in the Andes Mountains of Chile, Nevados de Chillan is about five miles up the hill from the town of Las Trancas.
+It’s one of the largest ski resorts in South America, offering over 10,000 skiable acres and the option to hike up to the summit of Vulcan Chillan at 10,535 feet for a 5,280-vertical-foot run.

 Cerro Catedral, Argentina

 Catedral Alta Patagonia is a well-known ski resort located near Bariloche in the Patagonia region of Argentina.
 It includes over 3,000 acres of riding and has the largest lift-accessed ski terrain in South America.
 The Catedral terrain park is one of the largest and most established parks in all of South America.
-The southern side of the mountain provides access to the resort’s backcountry, which consists of steep chutes, open bowls, and cliff bands.
+The southern side of the mountain offers access to the resort’s backcountry, featuring steep chutes, open bowls, and cliff bands.

-Las Lenas Resort has some gnarly terrain.
-Which is why it attracts pro skiers from across the world.
+Las Leñas Resort boasts some challenging terrain, which is why it attracts professional skiers from around the world.
 With more than 18,000 acres of skiable terrain, Las Leñas is one of the biggest ski resorts in South America.
-What makes Las Lenas special is the Marte Chairlift, a slow double chair that gives you access to 3,936 vertical feet at an elevation of 11,254.
+What makes Las Leñas special is the Marte Chairlift, a slow double chair that gives you access to 3,936 vertical feet at an elevation of 11,254 feet.
 It’s a real playground for experts.

 South America is home to the longest mountain range on Earth.
-The Andes gets big snow, and it has some of the highest mountains in the world outside the Himalayas along with some of the best skiing around.
-The South American powder machine runs during the northern hemisphere’s hot summer months, so if ur looking to rip powder in July, you gotta get down there.
+The Andes receive big snow and are home to some of the world’s highest mountains outside the Himalayas, along with some of the best skiing opportunities.
+The South American powder machine runs during the Northern Hemisphere’s hot summer months, so if you’re looking to rip powder in July, you have to get down there.

 Related Articles